ZupIT/beagle-docs/Settings/content/en/docs/Resources/Component's Positioning/Grow.md

 ## Grow

 This property defines the proportion that an item should grow when necessary.
 Its value is 0 by default and that indicates that the item should not grow.
-This attribute accepts only Double positive values
+This attribute accepts only  `Double` positive values.

 ### **Example 1**